CS-433/ml-project-2-melon_lusk-part2/README.md

 ## Note on the used hardware

 At the beginning of the project, we tried running the different code on our machines locally; however, because of limitations in computational power, it was infeasable for most of us, as it would take more than an hour to train a single step of some models.
-As such, we made use of the free [Google Colab](https://colab.research.google.com) which permitted us to make use of a GPU as to make our code go faster.
-As such, be weary that unless you have installed the GPU version of tensorflow, and have a powerful GPU, the code may take very long to execute (it takes between one and two hours on the hardware available on the free version of Google Colab).
+As such, we made use of the free [Google Colab](https://colab.research.google.com) which permitted us to make use of a GPU (an NVIDIA Tesla K80 GPU, to be exact) as to make our code go faster.
+As such, be weary that unless you have installed the GPU version of tensorflow, and have a powerful GPU, the code may take a very long time to execute (it takes between one and two hours on the hardware available on the free version of Google Colab).

 ## Problem description